Capture and batch API endpoints

 |Edit this page

-PostHog provides POST-only public endpoints to capture events, update user or group data, evaluate feature flags, and more.
-These use your project API key and do not return any sensitive data from your PostHog instance.
+Both are POST-only public endpoints that use your project API key and do not return any sensitive data from your PostHog instance.

 Here are examples of the types of events you can send: